TrueBlocks/trueblocks-core/docs/content/data-model/accounts.md

 | [chifra export](/docs/chifra/accounts/#chifra-export) | export full detail of transactions for one or more addresses |

+---
 ## Parameter

 <!-- TEXT FOR PARAMETERS -->

 Below is a list of the data fields for parameters.
 Following that are the commands that produce or manage parameters.
-### Fields
 | Field        | Description                                                 | Type            |
 | ------------ | ----------------------------------------------------------- | --------------- |
 | type         | the type of this parameter                                  | string          |